Drugs and alcohol advice for young people

-When you're in your teens and early 20s it's really likely that you'll come across drugs in one way or another and may be curious about trying them.
-Before you make a choice, find out more about the risks and how you can keep yourself safe.
+It's really likely that you'll come across drugs in one way or another and may be curious about trying them.
+Before you jump in, find out more about the risks and how you can keep yourself safe.

 What are the risks with drugs?

-A lot of people think about trying drugs when they’re in their teenage years and early 20s.
 While it’s common to experiment with drugs, that doesn’t mean it’s safe.
-Make sure you know the risks so you can make the choice that’s right for you.
+If you know the risks, you can make the choice that’s right for you.
+Some risks are:

-- There are side effects.
-Depending on what you’re taking, there can be lots of different side effects.
-See Talk To Frank for detailed information about different drugs and their specific risks.
+There are side effects.
+Depending on what you’re taking, there can be lots of side effects.
+You can read about different drugs and their specific risks.

-- It can hurt your relationships.
-If your parents find out you’re using drugs, they might not approve or understand, and it can cause arguments and make things hard at home.
-Your friends or boyfriend/girlfriend might not like what you are doing either, which can mean that you lose your relationship with them.
+It can hurt your relationships.
+If your parents find out you’re using drugs, they might not approve or understand, and it can cause arguments and make things difficult at home.
+Your friends, boyfriend or girlfriend might not like what you are doing either, which can affect – or end – your relationship.

-- You could end up in debt or in trouble.
-Drugs don’t come for free.
-Costs can add up fast - you might find yourself in debt to your dealer, or thinking about doing something illegal to pay for it.
-If you’ve got rent and bills to pay, it can also put you at risk of ending up homeless.
+You could end up in debt or in trouble.
+The cost of taking drugs can add up fast; you might find yourself in debt to your dealer, or thinking about doing something illegal to pay for it.
+If you’ve got rent and bills to pay, it can put you at risk of losing your home.

-- Drugs are illegal.
-You can be arrested if you’re caught with them and end up with a criminal record.
-For a Class B drug like cannabis you can get an unlimited fine and up to five years in prison.
+Drugs are illegal.
+You can be arrested and end up with a criminal record if you are caught with them.
+For a Class B drug like cannabis, you can get an unlimited fine and up to five years in prison.
 For a Class A drug like MDMA, it's an unlimited fine and up to seven years in prison.
-A criminal record can make it a lot harder to get a job, and you won't be able to travel to some countries.
+A criminal record can make it a lot harder to get a job and you won't be able to travel to some countries.

 Safer drug use